---

 You’re not alone.
 Most founders and business leaders ask the same questions:

-As an AI development company with expertise in AI model development, these are exactly the questions we hear from clients.
-This blog offers a 7-step breakdown of how to build an AI model—from planning and data preparation to training, evaluation, and deployment.
+This blog offers a 9-step breakdown of **how to create your own AI model**, from planning and data preparation to training, evaluation, and deployment.
 Whether you’re outsourcing or building internally, this roadmap will help you move from concept to a working solution with confidence.
 Let’s get started.

 Building an AI model might seem complex, but with the right approach, it becomes a structured, step-by-step process.
 Below, we’ve outlined **7 essential stages to help you move from an idea to a fully functional AI model**—whether you’re working with an in-house team or partnering with an AI development company like Space-O Technologies.